Skip to content

 Applying Avogadro's Number in Real-Life Chemistry

-For example, if you want to know how many atoms of carbon are in 12 grams of carbon, you’d use Avogadro’s number to perform the calculation.
+For example, if you want to know how many carbon atoms are in 12 grams of carbon, you'd use Avogadro's number to calculate the number.

 How Mole Day Helps Promote Chemistry Education

-This celebration not only raises awareness about the mole but also sparks interest in the subject, providing a lighthearted break from the typical science curriculum.
+This celebration raises awareness about the mole and sparks interest in the subject, providing a lighthearted break from the typical science curriculum.

 Inspiring Future Scientists